mnhaqq/A2SV-problems/README.md

 # A2SV-problems
-Repo containing solutions to A2SV chellenges
+Repo containing solutions to A2SV challenges